elliottmorris/portfolio/content/_index.md

 **[I am a data journalist](https://mediadirectory.economist.com/people/g-elliott-morris-2/)** at _The Economist_ based in Washington, DC.
 I write mostly about American politics and elections, usually by engaging in a close study of political science, political polling and demographic data.
 I am responsible for many of the paper's election forecasting models, including our [2020](https://projects.economist.com/us-2020-forecast/president) US presidential election forecast.

-I am writing a book for W. W. Norton on public opinion polling &#8212; its history, influence, successes, failures, and future &#8212; and why it is a crucial tool for a healthy democracy. <a href="https://thecrosstab.substack.com">Sign up for my newsletter</a> to get updates as publication day approaches. *No Margin For Error* is due out in the fall of 2021.
+I am writing a book for W. W. Norton on public opinion polling &#8212; its history, influence, successes, failures, and future &#8212; and why it is a crucial tool for a healthy democracy.
+[Sign up for my newsletter](https://thecrosstab.substack.com) to get updates as publication day approaches. *No Margin For Error* is due out in the fall of 2021.
 You can read a short blog post about the project [here](https://thecrosstab.substack.com/p/im-writing-a-book-about-polls-and).

 I used to write a lot over at my old blog [thecrosstab.com](https://www.thecrosstab.com), but nowadays I do most of my blogging via my newsletter.
 You can read it and sign up at [thecrosstab.substack.com](https://thecrosstab.substack.com).
 One day I may transfer that old content here.